Title image shows a young child playing in a sensory bin with green rice and plastic bugs

 Bug-Themed Activities

 Bug Sensory Bins: First, fill sensory bins with materials like rice, chia seeds, beans, fake grass or sand.
 Then, hide plastic bugs, fake leaves, fake flowers, etc. inside the bins.
-Encourage your students to search the bins to find the bugs and have them describe bugs as they discover them.
+Next, encourage your students to search the bins to find the bugs and have them describe bugs as they discover them.
 You can also sort the bugs by type, size, or color.
 These backyard bug counters by Learning Resources feature a variety of bugs in different colors that are perfect for sorting.

 Feed the Caterpillar: You can make your own caterpillar with a long green sock or cover a pringles container with green paper.
 Feed the caterpillar foods or cards as you practice targeted speech skills.
 This activity pairs well with The Very Hungry Caterpillar book by Eric Carle.